 Enter the following Installer and Customer Information in the boxes provided as shown in Figure 10.

 - Technician Name

 - Phone Number

 - Customer Name

-- Create a Site Name This will show up on the SparqVu dashboard
+- Create a Site Name The Site Name is your system's unique identification and it will be displayed on the SparqVu dashboard.

 - City, State

 Figure 10: Inverter detection.